 Dr. Michael Drout.
 Anglo-Saxon scholar, Professor of English at Wheaton College.
 Mike enjoys the study of really old writing, writing from way, way before you were born.
 Drout has written extensively on medieval literature, including articles on Beowulf, the Anglo-Saxon wills, the Old English translation of the Rule of Chrodegang, the Exeter Book ‘wisdom poems’ and Anglo-Saxon medical texts.
 Drout’s English grammar book, King Alfred’s Grammar, is available at his website, www.michaeldrout.com, where you can hear him read you some Anglo-Saxon as a bedtime story.

 Cheng Zhang ’18.
-Cheng led our recent back-end (Python) refactoring efforts, prompting the group of eight developers to adopt PEP8 standards, type hinting, unit testing with code coverage, and continuous integration.
+Cheng led our back-end (Python) refactoring efforts, prompting the group of eight developers to adopt PEP8 standards, type hinting, unit testing with code coverage, and continuous integration.
 Cheng is presently studying at Boston University for his Ph.D. in Computer Science.

-Previous Research Groups:
+Previous Research Groups

 2009-2010: Christina Nelson ’11 and Neil Kathok ’10